Boa Festa! Two week Trip from Dakar to Guinea-Bissau

 The Bijagos Islands

 We will not have our scooters on the islands – we cross the channel on a speedboat and it’s not possible to bring the bikes – but we won’t need them.
 We will have a chance to ride good old fashioned bicycles in order to visit some of Bubaque’s attractions that are beyond walking distance.
 If that doesn’t sound like your thing, you can hop on the back of a motorized tricycle.
-On the island of Canhabaque, we will trek through the jungle on flat terrain.
+On the island of Soga, we will trek through the jungle on flat terrain.

 After exploring the Bijagos, we will head back to Bissau, where we will have one more evening on the town before heading inland to Canchungo and Cacheu.